CryptoManufaktur-io/terra-docker/README.md

 It assumes you are running traefik to expose the LCD port 1317 via https://.
 You'll want to firewall access to 443.

+You can expose these ports instead via `lcd-shared.yml` and `rpc-shared.yml`.
+Caution with both of those, they need to be firewalled.

+`traefik-cf.yml`, `traefik-aws.yml` and `ext-network.yml` are all different ways of running / hooking into traefik.

+The prometheus metrics port can be exposed with `metrics-shared.yml`.
+Typically it'd stay inside docker, and be scraped from a prometheus in a shared docker network.

 To start, run `docker-compose up -d`.
 To update terrad, run `docker-compose build --no-cache`, followed by `docker-compose down && docker-compose up -d`.